 Works, Interrupting a Line, In the Round and Stretching a Line are shifting drawings that decline from order to disorder throughout an exhibition.
-Other works include solid forms as space and surface.
-The sculptural wall drawings, Betwixt and Between and Sympathy of Sisyphus incorporate ladders as metaphors for unstable propositions.
+These works together with her UNFIXED exhibition and subsequent film WithDraw, were created as part of her ‘Developing Your Creative Practice’ award from Arts Council England 2018-2019.

-Jeannie began working consistently in the studio from 2009, Initially obsessed with paper, the a4 document as a symbol of democracy, her experimental and process driven practice included shredding, burning, tearing, spiking and obliterating, to shift value and meaning from form to substance to create material for works that revalued material and perceptions, often to express the tension between fragility and (illusions of) solidity.
+In 2007 Jeannie undertook seven residencies in offices as part of her SPIKE IT project working with office workers to explore work, flow and waste.
+Resulting in the WORKPLAY exhibition and a move to a studio in 2009, where her experimental processes included shredding, burning, tearing, spiking and obliterating, to shift value and meaning from form to substance.
+These processes creating in material for works that express tension between fragility and (illusions of) solidity.

-Group shows include, Ash Steps in Preparing the Site at Bank Gallery, Whitechapel, Sculpture Making Machine in the Void Open Sculpture Show and Found, Woolff Gallery, Home, Spikeit at Aspex Gallery, Solo exhibitions include When Contents Become Form at Arybyte Gallery and Ubiquitous Materials curated by Dr Outi Reemes at South Hill Park.
+This can be seen in Jeannie's HARD GRAPH series of works and also site responsive installations including Rising Tides at ASPEX gallery, The Security Blanket of Beadle and Dom curated by OVADA, Oxford and Lines of Passage at Salisbury Arts Centre.
+Later works include Ash Steps in Preparing the Site at Bank Gallery, Whitechapel, Sculpture Making Machine in the Void Open Sculpture Show and Unavoidable Contents of Life at Woolff Gallery.
+Solo exhibitions include When Contents Become Form, an installation constructed onsite, shredding London art galleries press releases at Arybyte Gallery and Ubiquitous Materials curated by Dr Outi Reemes at South Hill Park.

 Anna Vardi curator